Helmut Möckel (politician): World War II

 At the outbreak of World War II in 1939, he was drafted into the Wehrmacht and trained as a fighter pilot.
 However, in August 1940 he was recalled to Berlin where he was appointed Stabsführer of the Hitler Youth and deputy to Reichsjugendführer Baldur von Schirach.
 In October 1940 he was appointed by von Schirach to oversee the day-to-day operation of Kinderlandverschickung ("relocation of children to the countryside") from major cities at risk of aerial bombing.

-In November 1942, Möckel became a member of the Reichstag, nominally representing Breslau (now Wroclaw in Poland).
+In November 1942, Möckel became a member of the Reichstag, from electoral constituency 7, Breslau.
 On 11 February 1945 he was awarded the Ritterkreuz des Kriegsverdienstkreuzes mit Schwertern (Knight's Cross of the War Merit Cross with swords).

 Death

 Möckel was killed in a car accident in Darmstadt on 15 February 1945 whilst recruiting Hitler Youth volunteers for Operation Werwolf.
+The crash also killed the driver and another Hitler Youth leader.
 There were rumours that his death was faked and he had fled to Francoist Spain, but this has never been substantiated.

 He was succeeded as Stabsführer by Kurt Petter.